-Unfortunately, disagreements over funeral arrangements happen to even the closest of families.
+Unfortunately, disagreements over funeral arrangements can happen to even the closest of families.

-Even if you’ve left instructions in your Will, disputes can still arise as these instructions aren’t legally binding.
+Even if the deceased has left instructions for their funeral in their Will, disputes can still arise as these aren’t legally binding.

 So, who has the final say over your funeral arrangements?

-If you’ve made a Will, and there’s a disagreement over your funeral arrangements, then the executor(s) would have the final say of how it should proceed.
+If you’ve made a Will, then your chosen executor(s) would have the final say.

 If this is the case, and there’s a dispute amongst family members, they could turn to the executor to make the final decision.

-If you haven’t made a Will, then the appointed administrator would have the final say.
+If you’ve not made a Will, then the appointed administrator (your next of kin) would have the final say.

 If joint executors disagree over your arrangements, and they can’t come to any compromise, then they would need to apply to the court.